seborama/govcr/README.md

 This can cause json.Unmarshall to fail (example: when the original type was `big.Int` with a big interger indeed - `json.Unmarshal` attempts to convert to float64 and fails).

 Currently, this is dealt with by converting the output of the JSON produced by `json.Marshal` (big.Int is changed to a string).

+### Support for multiple values in HTTP headers

+Repeat HTTP headers may not be properly handled.
+A long standing TODO in the code exists but so far no one has complained :-)

 ### HTTP transport errors